Fairness in Social Influence Maximization via Optimal Transport: Introduction

 \paragraph{Motivation.} Many models of diffusion processes in the \gls{acr:sim} problem are inherently stochastic, meaning that \textit{who} gets the information transmitted can vary greatly from one run to another.
-Consider, as an example, the case in which $50\%$ of simulations over a diffusion process, no one in group 1 receives the information and everyone in group 2 does, whereas in the other $50\%$ the opposite happens.
-This largely \emph{unfair} circumstance, would be classified as fair in expectation.
-We show how this phenomenon is also common in real-world data and how our proposed framework can detect such undesired scenarios.
-This prompts us to study a novel fairness metric. ~\looseness=-1
+Consider, as an example, the case in which $50\%$ of realizations over a diffusion process, no one in group 1 receives the information and everyone in group 2 does, whereas in the other $50\%$ it is the opposite.
+This circumstance would be classified as fair in expectation, even though it is commonly not perceived as \enquote{fair}.
+We show how this phenomenon is common in real-world data and how our proposed framework can detect such undesired scenarios.
+This prompts us to study a novel fairness metric.